 Hint: If you are using Windows, CURL is provided in the class material.
 To use it:

-Go to Software_Tools/curl-<version>-win32-mingw/bin
+Go to Software_Tools/curl-<version>-win32-mingw/bin in File Explorer

-Shift-Right-Click in the window and select either "Open command window here" or "Open PowerShell window here"
+Shift-Right-Click in the File Explorer window and select either "Open command window here" or "Open PowerShell window here"

 From the new window, run the command as .\curl <other arguments>.